Ever wonder why school nurses keep ginger ale close by?

-Along with being delicious, ginger is an incredibly healthy spice.
-Ginger has often been used to help digestion, fight nausea, and combat the flu and common cold.
+Both healthy and delicious, ginger is often used to aid digestion, fight nausea, and combat the flu and common cold.
 Ginger is also known for its anti-inflammatory and antioxidant effects.

 Ginger has been proven to be highly effective against nausea, according to studies.
 It has an extensive history as a remedy for seasickness.

-Ginger has been given to cancer patients going through chemotherapy as a way to help relieve post-surgery nausea and vomiting.
+Ginger has been given to cancer patients going through chemotherapy to help relieve post-surgery nausea and vomiting.

-Are you pregnant and dealing with morning sickness?
-No worries, ginger has you covered, as ginger might be its most effective when treating pregnancy-related nausea.
+Pregnant and experiencing morning sickness?
+Ginger has you covered, as ginger might be its most effective when treating pregnancy-related nausea.

 Studies show that consuming 2 grams of ginger per day, for 11 days, can significantly reduce muscle pain.

 In 2015, scientists conducted a study of 41 type-2 diabetes patients and the effects of ginger on their blood sugar.
-They did this by giving the patients two grams of ginger powder per day.
-This resulted in lowered fasting blood sugar by 12%.
+Patients were given two grams of ginger powder per day, lowering their fasting blood sugar by 12%.

 This same study also showed that the ginger drastically improved HbA1c, which is a marker for blood sugar levels in the long term, by 10% over a 12 week period.

-Chronic indigestion tends to be reoccurring pain or discomfort in the upper portion of the stomach.
-One of the main causes of chronic indigestion is delayed emptying of the stomach.
+Chronic indigestion, often indicated by reoccurring pain or discomfort in the upper portion of the stomach, is frequently caused by delayed emptying of the stomach.

-Ginger has been shown to assist people with this condition in speeding up the emptying of the stomach.
+Ginger has been shown to assist those with chronic indigestion by speeding up the emptying of the stomach.

-In a study done with 24 people, 1.2 grams of ginger powder before a meal sped up the process of emptying the stomach by 50%.
+In a study, consuming 1.2 grams of ginger powder before a meal sped up the process of emptying the stomach by 50%.